Table of Contents

 Life Insurance Policy Requirements - All types of in-force life insurance policies are eligible provided they have a minimum face value of $50,000.
 This includes Universal Life, Group Life, Straight Term, Variable Life, Convertible Term, and Whole Life policies.

 Age Requirements - There are no declared age restrictions for this program.
 However, the age of the individual may affect the amount of care value or even cause them to be denied.
 Older individuals in poor health can expect to receive higher amounts for care than younger applicants in good health.
 In general, individuals who convert their insurance policy into life settlements are 65 years of age or older.

-Disabilities / Health Requirements - To participate in this program, an individual must have a need for ongoing care.
+Disabilities / Health Requirements - To participate in this program, an individual must have a need for immediate and ongoing care.
 Their health status may impact the value of the settlement amount.